Edward Lovett Pearce: Legacy

 Henrietta Street – one of Dublin's oldest Georgian streets, Edward Lovett Pearce is known to have designed at least two of the houses here.

 Following the acclaim given to the new Parliament building, the structure was near enough completed in 1731 for Parliament to be held there, in 1732 Pearce was knighted, this honour was followed by the freedom of the city of Dublin in 1733.

 Sir Edward Lovett Pearce was then at the height of his success and popularity.
 In addition to the better known works described above Pearce worked on numerous other commissions, a vast mansion known at Summerhill House in County Meath (demolished in the 1950s) was attributed to him, although his contemporary, the architect Richard Cassels is thought to have overseen this work.

 Pearce also designed smaller and more modest town houses for the wealthy and aristocratic of Dublin; two examples of his work survive in Henrietta Street (illustrated above right).
 His design at No.9 was for his first cousin Mrs Thomas Carter.

 Tragically it was to be a short period, within weeks of receiving the freedom of Dublin, he was struck down with an abscess and died of septicaemia 16 November 1733 at his home, The Grove, Stillorgan, aged just 34.
 His remains were buried on 10 December 1733 in St Mary's Graveyard, Donnybrook.
-His widow and four children survived him.
+His widow and four daughters survived him.
 Ann died at her house in St Stephen's Green Dublin on 15 July 1749 and was buried at Donnybrook on 17 July 1749.

 Edward Lovett Pearce's rise had been meteoric; in just six years of architectural practice he had scaled the greatest heights of both private and civic architectural practice.
 He had introduced Palladianism to a country which was to adopt it with a gusto unlike any other European country.
 At the time of his death he presided over an entire community of Palladian architects perpetuating his interpretations of Palladio's work throughout Ireland.